antronerds/r2-training-courses/docs/Methylation_analysis.md

 A single Heatmap can be further categorized and compared by each cell type (by different tissues).
 With the example of "Lokk" Heatmap (normal cell), the following additional steps could be done after Step 5) to categorize per cell type:

 Scroll down to the "Gene" menu on the bottom of the Heatmap webpage.
-Select "a track" in Field "Order samples by" and "tissue (17 cat)" in Field "Ordering track" (in Figure 3-2).
+Select "a track" in Field "Order samples by" and "tissue (17 cat)" in Field "Ordering track" (in Figure 3-2) and click "Next".
 This allows the Heatmap to be organized by cell type.

 ![](_static/images/Methylation/fig3-2a.png)

 [**Figure 3-2: The table option on the Heatmap webpage**](_static/images/Methylation/fig3-2a.png)

 Figure 3-3a1 is a categorized Heatmap by cell type.
 If you hover over the small annotation boxes on the tissue annotation track the information box shows the specifications regarding the annotations/tracks such as tissue type and gender of each sample.
-For example, Sample "gsm1215434" came from bladder tissue of a male as shown in Figure 3-3a1.
+For example, Sample "gsm1215435" came from gallbladder tissue of a male as shown in Figure 3-3a1.

 ![](_static/images/Methylation/fig3-3a1.png)